 Assurances are being made by Amazon and third-party device sellers as to the overwhelming security of Sidewalk.

-Experts are warning homeowners and organizations to opt-out of any Sidewalk enabled devices until researchers and policymakers have a chance to evaluate the offering fully.
-Including liability questions in case, someone can hack your Sidewalk network and gain access to your neighbor’s home.
+Experts are warning homeowners and organizations to opt out of any Sidewalk enabled devices until researchers and policymakers have a chance to evaluate the offering fully.
+Including liability questions in the case, someone can hack your Sidewalk network and gain access to your neighbor’s home.